panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### NotMarginCalled
-PanopticPool: position is still solvent and cannot be liquidated
+PanopticPool: Position is still solvent and cannot be liquidated

 ```solidity